-All accounts whose demand is expected to exceed 50 KW of demand are subject to power factor metering.
+All three phase accounts are subject to power factor metering.
 Accounts of this nature are subject to a power factor penalty if their power factor falls below 90% for a given month.
 All accounts whose demand exceeds 50 KW with significant motor load should seriously consider the installation of power factor correcting capacitors.
 Units that switch with the motor are recommended.
-Please contact the Cooperative if you need advice on power factor correction.
 The cooperative reserves the right to require, as a condition of service, higher power factors than 90%.
 Normally, new three phase services are expected to maintain 95% power factor or greater.
 The cooperative further reserves the right to limit a leading power factor.